AnanyaSM05/California-Housing/README.md

-🏡 California Housing Price Prediction Web App
+# 🏠 California Housing Price Predictor web app

 This is an interactive machine learning project built using Streamlit that predicts median house prices in California based on various neighborhood factors like income, population, housing age, and geographic location.